schemetrica/automating-data-delivery-odk-central/README.md

     a *Table Output* step.
 It\'s even possible to write to multiple output destinations simultaneously.

--   **Multi-value surveys (i.e. with questions that result in a variable-length array of answers)**.
-This is a common scenario which Kettle can support by \"cascading\" JSON Input steps in a transformation.
+-   **Multi-value surveys (i.e. surveys with questions that result in a variable-length array of answers)**.
+This is a common scenario which Kettle can support by cascading JSON Input steps in a transformation.
 Multi-value fields are extracted in the first step (as JSON "sub-documents"), then parsed in a second step.

 -   **Merging submissions from related-but-different surveys**.
-Surveys evolve over time and there is often a requirement to harmonize semantically equivalent data.
+Surveys evolve over time and there is often a requirement to harmonize semantically equivalent but structurally different datasets.
 Since Kettle can dynamically create and alter fields, it's possible to merge data from multiple versions of a survey.
 Default and/or calculated values can be used with missing answers.

 -   **Capturing and recording metadata**.
 Metadata is available directly in the submissions document, in the XLSForm and also in the runtime environment.
-Kettle can read, extract and correlate metadata from multiple sources to create detailed logs for the purpose of documentation and governance.
+Kettle can read, extract and match metadata from multiple sources to create detailed logs for the purpose of documentation and governance.

 -   **Enrichment with existing data**.
 Surveys often make use of